 - Dissolution form.

-What are the steps to form an NGO in Costa Rica?
+5 steps to form an NGO in Costa Rica

-All members must present a draft of the NGO’s statutes, in which the essential requirements of each figure will be defined.
+All members must write the NGO’s statutes, in which the essential requirements of each figure will be defined.
 This constitution must be signed by a Public Notary.

 Once the essential terms of the entity have been agreed upon and the bylaws duly notarized, the members must register their NGO in the National Public Registry section.

-Once registered, the NGO will be granted legal status with an identification number RUT (Registro Unico Tributario) before the Tax Authority.
-From here, the NGO’s books will be legalized and for its registration as a social good entity before the Tax Administration.
+Once registered, the NGO will be granted a legal status with an identification number and from here, the NGO’s books will be legalized and for its registration as a social good entity before the Tax Administration.